Emel Yavuz - Student Profile

 I aim to extend the theory of orthogonal calculus to an equivariant setting, in which the layers of the tower have symmetries on them.
 I will then use the tools provided by model categories of stable equivariant homotopy theory to study these layers.

-Presently, I am undertaking my first year of PhD research at QUB.
+Presently, I am undertaking PhD research at QUB.
 I graduated in June 2020 with an MSci degree in Mathematics at QUB.
 My undergraduate dissertation project focussed on the theory of Manifolds and Lie Groups, and solidified my interest in algebraic topology.

 - Homotopy Theory